certinia/asist/README.md

 ## Rule Max Issues

 When introducing ASIST to an existing codebase, you may have pre-existing security issues that you want to prevent from increasing while you work on fixing them.
-The `cicdmaxissues` property in [`ruleoverrides`](#-customizing-standard-rules) allows you to set maximum allowed issue counts for specific rules.
+The `cicdmaxissues` property in [`ruleoverrides`](#-customizing-standard-rules) allows you to set maximum allowed issue counts for specific rules for CI/CD mode (with option -j ) scanning only.

 **By default, rules have a limit of 0 issues.** When a rule exceeds its `cicdmaxissues` threshold, ASIST will exit with an error code (see [Exit Codes](#-exit-codes)).
 You only need to set `cicdmaxissues` if you want to allow existing issues while preventing them from growing.